Skip to Content

 After the dough has risen, you’ll split it into 2 separate pieces to make your 2 pizzas.

-I like to weigh my pizza dough, then split it in half to get 2 perfectly equal-sized portions.
+I like to weigh my pizza dough, then split it in half to get 2 perfectly equal-sized portions, but you can eyeball it.
 Once split, lightly knead each dough ball for about 30 seconds to smooth them out.

-You don’t need to knead the dough balls very much- at this stage, we simply want to smooth them out.
+You don’t need to knead the dough balls very much- at this stage, we simply want to smooth them out and repair any parts of the dough we may have ripped in the process.

 The dough will be pretty sticky, but if you use a silicone mat, it will be very easy to lightly knead.
 Otherwise, you can use a little bit of semolina flour to help.

-If you absolutely have to skip this step, you’ll still have a great pizza crust, but it won’t be quite as airy.
+If you have to skip this step, you’ll still have a great pizza crust, but this final hour gives you one more quick rise for the fluffiest crust possible.

 Pizza dough proofing

-While the dough sits for the final hour, it’s important to preheat your oven.
+While the dough sits, it’s extremely important to preheat your oven.

 I use a pizza oven, and I highly recommend investing in one if you plan on having pizza nights often!
 I have the Ooni Koda 12, which hooks up to a propane tank outside to make things super easy.
 It’s 12″, so it’s on the smaller side, but it works perfectly for me considering I always make 10″ pizza.